 Without any bags to replace, running costs only include the electricity it consumes, nothing else.
 That is if you buy the best brands because their filters will last.

-The first order of business is setting a budget.
-Setting a cap on how you’re willing to spend weeds out products that you can’t afford.
+The first order of business is setting a budget and placing a cap on how you’re willing to spend weeds out products that you can’t afford.

 Look around your home.
 Do you have carpet, hardwood or tile?
-This will help you decide what type of vacuum to choose and the power needed.
+It will help you decide what type of vacuum to choose and the power needed.

-For homes with only bare floor like hardwood even a canister vacuum will do.
-I like its versatility it brings to the table.
-It not only will clean floors but also upholstery, stairs and some variants can reach ceiling vents.
+For homes with bare floor like hardwood even a canister vacuum will do.
+I like the versatility it brings to the table.
+It not only will clean floors but also upholstery, stairs, and some variants can reach ceiling vents.

 Shark introduced this concept with the Navigator Lift-Away Professional where you can separate the body and the cleaning tool.
 So from an upright, it transforms into a canister vacuum without the wheels.